 For our Shelties, Howard and Piper (now 11), we feed half a cup of dry kibble per day, plus limited table scraps.
 So when kibble manufacturers recommend feeding 1-2 cups per day, this may actually be DOUBLE or QUADRUPLE what your Sheltie actually needs!
 Imagine if you consumed quadruple the amount of calories you need every single day.
 Welcome to Obesity.
 Population: Sheltie.

 If you think half a cup of kibble per day sounds meagre, think again.
-The typical Sheltie weighs 22lbs (10kg).
+The typical American Sheltie weighs around 22lbs (10kg), and the English Sheltie around 18lbs (8kg).
 They should not be eating the same quantity as their humans who are many multiples heavier.
 We often forget to make that distinction.

 What's more, kibble expands to double the size in your dog's stomach.
 Just soak half a cup in water for 30 minutes and you'll see the difference.
 Your Sheltie is definitely full after a kibble meal.
 (For that matter, try soaking the kibble before feeding for myriad health benefits including better hydration, digestion, appetite, circulation and electrolyte balance.)

 And if you want to prolong your dog's enjoyment of mealtimes, as well as prevent bloating, hiccups and regurgitation, check out these genius slow feed dog bowls.

 When they were young, we used to feed our Shelties half a cup of kibble twice a day, at breakfast and dinner, along with table scraps.
 But both fellas soon became visibly overweight and we could feel ample fat around their ribs.
 Back then we didn't realize the importance of dogs staying lean and fit either.